Skylli202/dinf/README.md

   - (opt.)
 Count the files recursively.
   - (opt.)
 Output only the file count instead of a human friendly sentence.
 - Size of the current working directory
   - (opt.)
-Size the files recursively (to be develop).
+Size the files recursively.
+  - (opt.)
+Output only the file count instead of a human friendly sentence (to be developed).

 ... many more features to come

-# Goals
+## Goals

 The goals of this (very) small project is to practice Golang development: it's pattern, it's standard library.
 While also practicing on developing tests at various levels.
 Here both the internals and the top-level CLI is tested.